RikkoMatsumatoOfficial/HoloearthExternalDumper-DLLVer/README.md

 # HoloearthExternalDumper-DLLVer

-This is My Fist Dumper(External + Internal Version) for Game Holoearth...
+This is My Fist Dumper(External Version, but use My DLL Dumper for Unity3D Games!!!) for Game Holoearth...
 So Enjoy to use this!!!

 ## Donations